dimakiss/RE/reversing.kr/Music Player/README.md

 ![](return_stack.jpg)

-The function that leads to the error message return to `0x4046B9F` what tells us that the function at `0x4046B9` caused the error massage the function `_vbaHresultCheckObj`
+The function that leads to the error message return to `0x4046B9F` what tells us that the function at `0x4046B9` caused the error massage the function `_vbaHresultCheckObj` (what this function does not seems to bother us to solve this challenge)

 ![](error_function.jpg)